Mostly Cloudy, 93°

 Posted

-While residents argued the city either mismanaged its electric company or should join Clay Electric, FPL or JEA, city leaders said former council members failed to impose rate increases for the past nine years, which allowed the company’s infrastructure to deteriorate.
+While residents argued the city either mismanaged its electric company or should join Clay Electric, FPL or JEA, city leaders said former council members failed to impose rate increases for the past nine years, which depleted the company’s reserves.

-The money is needed to upgrade, maintain and expand the city’s electric department as it faces the growth of 6,500 new homes already in the planning stages.
+The money is needed to upgrade, maintain and expand the city’s electric department, which is facing the growth of 2,100 new homes already in the planning stages.

-Mayor Steven Kelley said some of the city’s transformers and streetlights are 45 years old and need to be converted to LEDs.
+Mayor Steven Kelley said some of the city’s transformers and streetlights are 45 years old and must be converted to LEDs.
 He also said the city hasn't increased its electric costs in nine years.

 “The cost of those hasn’t doubled, they’ve tripled,” he said.
 “We have these aging transformers and the whole system — and yes, our reserves are depleted.
 We should have been consistently raising the rates, and we enjoy the greatest reliability I've ever seen in our electrical system.
 We don't want to give that up.
 We have affordability and reliability issues, and we don't want to lose that reliability.